Chuck Smith has been hired as the new executive director for the National Cutting Horse Association.

 “Being a trainer of amateur competitors is a lucrative business, but it forces you to be a teacher of people as well as a trainer of horses.
 That’s a very complex thing for trainers to do.
 I’ve had to learn to do that the hard way in the last 30 years.”

 In addition to being a trainer, Smith has produced about 40 limited aged events over the years.
-Limited aged events are shows such as the Futurity that showcase younger horses ages 3 through 6.
+Limited aged events are shows such as the Futurity that showcases the sport’s younger horses ages three through six.

 “I can relate to show staff about our show production,” he said.
 “I also can relate to membership staff about what it means to reach and retain new members.”

-Smith also has been serving as the NCHA’s president, a one-year term that will end in June.
+Smith also has been serving as the NCHA’s president, a one-year term that will conclude in June.

-After that, Smith will continue as executive director indefinitely.
+After that, Smith will continue to serve as executive director indefinitely.
 He temporarily has put his career as a horse trainer on hold.
-He is working at the association’s corporate offices in Fort Worth.
+He currently is working at the association’s corporate offices in Fort Worth.

 Asked what NCHA members are looking for from its leadership, Smith said: “They want to feel like competition is fair and it is economical as possible.
 This is never going to be a cheap sport.
 But we can try to make it where the economics are more favorable.
 We need to try to recognize individuals’ accomplishments.
-I feel like in the past, that the accomplishments were too high and that’s why people in the game gave up too quickly, because it took too long for them to be recognized.” – Brett Hoffman
+I feel like in the past, that the accomplishments where to high and that’s why people in the game gave up too quickly because it took too long for them to be recognized.”